-The BoD are satisfied that it has in place adequate risk management systems in relation to the firms or file and strategy.
+The Board are satisfied that it has in place adequate risk management systems in relation to the firms or file and strategy.

-The main duty and responsibility of the BoD is to define the strategy of Alcentra and to supervise the management of Alcentra.
+The main duty and responsibility of the Board is to define the strategy of Alcentra and to supervise the management of Alcentra.
 Whilst acting autonomously and in accordance with its legal and regulatory requirements, the Board aligns Alcentra's strategy to that of its primary shareholder.
-The Board has overall responsibility for the establishment and maintenance of Alcentra's risk appetite framework and for the approval of the risk appetite statement, which is developed in collaboration with the Chief Executive Officer ('CEO'), Head of Risk and Compliance and Chief Financial Officer ('CFO').
+The Board has overall responsibility for the establishment and maintenance of Alcentra's risk appetite framework and for the approval of the risk appetite statement, which is developed in collaboration with the Chief Executive Officer ('CEO') and the Alcentra Head of Compliance.
 The Board must ensure that strategic and business plans are consistent with the approved risk appetite.
 The Board also has responsibility for:

-- · Holding the CEO accountable for the integrity of the risk appetite framework - Seeking independent assessment, if deemed necessary, of the integrity and robustness of the risk appetite framework by reference to stakeholder expectations - Understanding how strategic decisions alter the risk profile, and whether the strategic change would cause the risk appetite to be exceeded
+- holding the CEO accountable for the integrity of the risk appetite framework; - seeking independent assessment, if deemed necessary, of the integrity and robustness of the risk appetite framework by reference to stakeholder expectations; and, - understanding how strategic decisions alter the risk profile, and whether the strategic change would cause the risk appetite to be exceeded.